folio-org/mod-ncip/README.md

    }'
 ```

-In Trillium, the configurations are automatically moved to mod-settings, grouped by the agency id (formerly stored in the 'configName').
-For example:
+In Trillium, the configurations are automatically moved to mod-settings during the upgrade.
+The are now grouped by the agency id (formerly stored in the 'configName').

-In mod-settings the ncip configurations use the following values:
+Details:

-scope: mod-ncip
+scope should always be 'mod-ncip'
-key: this should be set to the value provided in the ‘NCIP_FROM_AGENCY’ field in the jenkins job
+key: this should be set to the value provided previously stored in the 'configName'.
+It is the agencyId.
 value: example below - all configuration values for the 'From Agency' are grouped in one value:

 <img width="804" height="550" alt="image-20260716-192357" src="https://github.com/user-attachments/assets/b1686afc-9738-46f4-bdf0-a809ddf3198f" />